 Non-chi based methods are also very helpful at clearing what I call psychic clutter from peoples’ fields.
 As sensitive beings, we are all prone to picking up energetic debris from our environment that does not benefit us.
 The cumulative affect of this can leave one rather drained and irritable, for no particular reason.
 Simple shamanic techniques can clean people off so they can feel more themselves again.
 Because I have a music background, I particularly like the use of sound for this purpose, since sound amplifies intent.
 It’s fast, and for many people, it is preferable to taking drugs.

 I hope this helps explain, at a very high level, the different kinds of energy work that are available.
 I use a combination of all the methods I’ve mentioned here.
 They all have value.
 Even in working with an illness such as cancer, there are different approaches involving energy that can be considered.
 And to be sure, there is some overlap between the two groups of approaches I've mentioned here.
 There’s no one approach that is better than all others.
 It’s just a matter of where each client is, in terms of which approach would work for them.
 There is also no way to say one way works the same guaranteed way for everyone.
 This is because each person is so uniquely and amazingly different.
 For me, it’s about finding what works best with each individual.
 What is the best way to optimize physical healing and/or help people find a stronger connection to feeling alive?
 I’ve found that a combination of all of different energetic approaches yields more satisfying results than using only one alone.
 Since people fascinate me and energy fascinates me also, I'm forever fascinated.
 And that makes my work so much fun!

-Helping smart, intuitive, perfectionist women create happiness and success in an imperfect world.
+Certified energy healer and mentor, helping smart, intuitive, perfectionist women create happiness and success in an imperfect world

 Connect with me on: